aaron-marcus/cybernetic-landscapes/README.md

 [LDS-1](https://en.wikipedia.org/wiki/LDS-1_%28Line_Drawing_System-1%29).

 The programmer/artist is looking for someone who is interested in replicating the program for running on a modern mobile device.
+For more information email lars@nocrew.org.

 The SPAC2.F4 source code has been verified to compile with the DEC FORTRAN 40 compiler.
 To interace with the LDS-1 the program needs a